DavidHache/EKS_lab/README.md

-# EKS_lab
+# Dave's EKS Lab

-Lab for EKS experiments.
+Repo for some experiments with [AWS EKS](https://aws.amazon.com/eks).